HenraL/Discord-Website-Uptime-Bot/README.md

    cd DiscordBot1
    python3 DiscordWebsiteMonitor.py
    ```
+##Instructions for Users
+   - If using Docker, ensure docker-compose.yml is in the root.
+   - If running locally, ensure Python and the required dependencies are installed.
+   - Include clear instructions in README.md.

+##Contributing
+Feel free to fork the repository and submit pull requests!

 ## License
 This project is licensed under a **Custom Open Source License** based on the MIT License.
 See the [LICENSE](./LICENSE) file for details.